 For all periods through September 30, 2009, we were in compliance with all of the covenants under our credit facility and senior note arrangements.
 There are no covenants, events of default, borrowing conditions or other terms in our credit facility or senior note arrangements that are based on changes in our credit rating assigned by any rating agency.
 We do not believe that we will have any difficulty complying with any of the applicable covenants in the foreseeable future.

 Contractual Obligations and Commercial Commitments

-Other than the items noted above in "New Financings", there have been no material changes to our contractual obligations and commercial commitments as previously disclosed in our annual report on Form 10-K for the year ended December 31, 2008.
+There have been no material changes to our contractual obligations and commercial commitments as previously disclosed in our annual report on Form 10-K for the year ended December 31, 2008.